-The driest and busiest months for Tioman Island are between November and March.
-The island becomes relatively quiet during the summer months when backpackers and other travelers are in the Perhentian Islands on the other side of Malaysia to party.
+Duty-free Tioman Island (Pulau Tioman) on the east side of Malaysia is quite close to Singapore.
+The driest months for Tioman Island are in the summer (April through September).
+The island is relatively quieter in the summer months when backpackers and other travelers are partying in the Perhentian Islands on the other side of Malaysia.

-Rainforst World Music Festival: Kuching fills to capacity during this three-day event of culture and music held each summer.
+- Rainforest World Music Festival: Kuching fills to capacity during this three-day event of culture and music held each summer.

-Malaysia Day: Celebrated annually on September 16, Malaysia Day is Malaysia's other patriotic holiday.
+- Malaysia Day: Celebrated annually on September 16, Malaysia Day is Malaysia's other patriotic holiday.

-Deepavali: The Hindu festival of Deepavali (also spelled as Diwali) is widely celebrated in Malaysia, particularly in Kuala Lumpur and Penang.
+- Deepavali: The Hindu festival of Deepavali (also spelled as Diwali) is widely celebrated in Malaysia, particularly in Kuala Lumpur and Penang.